mark-archer/kore/README.md

 # kore
+### Knockout React
-Lightweight ORM and UI framework for React based on KnockoutJS observables
+Highly opinionated ORM and UI framework for React built on KnockoutJS observables